openeuler-mirror/stratovirt/docs/config_guidebook.md

 If not set, default is raw.
 * num-queues: the optional num-queues attribute controls the number of queues to be used for block device.
 If not set, the default block queue number is 1.
+* bootindex: the boot order of block device. (optional) If not set, the priority is lowest.
+The number ranges from 1 to 255, the smaller the number, the higher the priority.
+It determines the order of bootable devices which firmware will use for booting the guest OS.

 For virtio-blk-pci, two more properties are required.
 * bus: name of bus which to attach.